 Young Women’s Voices

-Young women’s contact with the justice system in Australia and internationally has shown significant increases in recent years, but the system is largely designed for young male offenders.
+Young women’s contact with the justice system in Australia, and internationally, has shown significant increases in recent years, but the system is largely designed for young male offenders.

-The project aims to discover how the youth justice system, and human services such as child protection, mental health and education that have touch points with justice, could be improved to generate better outcomes for those who identify as young women.
+The project aims to discover how the youth justice system, and human services such as child protection, mental health and education that have touch points with justice, could be improved to generate better outcomes for girls and young women.

-“The project uses an innovative methodology and supporting software tool called ‘Sensemaker’®, which was designed to gain new insights into complex social policy problems.”
+The project privileges the views and experiences of young women who are part of these systems using an innovative methodology and supporting software tool called ‘Sensemaker’®, which was designed to gain new insights into complex social policy problems.

 The research team